 Commonly, people will list their organizational titles here.
 That’s all well and good for people that aren’t trying to prospect and sell through the platform — but for social sellers, the headline is prime real estate.
 It gives us our best opportunity to get the value that we can create in front of clients.

 Your LinkedIn headline isn’t like any headline, but it should follow the standard best practices when it comes to writing headlines:

 - It should convey a problem that you solve.

 Writing a compelling headline isn’t all that difficult.
-In fact, you can browse around LinkedIn and probably find lots of people with compelling headlines that you can use as inspiration.
+You can browse around LinkedIn and probably find lots of people with compelling headlines that you can use as inspiration.

-Here’s a common, but effective headline template for LinkedIn:
+Here’s a common, but useful headline template for LinkedIn: